rivtDocs/rivtdocs.github.io/docs/index.md

-Taken together these limitations prevent widespread sharing of editable calculation documents and result in nearly identical calculations being rewritten in different ways countless times. **rivtText**, along with the program, **rivt**, and open source stack installer, **rivtDocs**, were developed to eliminate these barriers and promote calculation document reuse.
+Taken together these limitations prevent widespread sharing of editable calculation documents and result in nearly identical calculations being rewritten in different forms countless times. **rivtText**, along with the program **rivt**, and open source stack installer **rivtDocs**, were developed to eliminate these barriers and promote calculation document reuse.

 ## **rivtDocs** Overview